vEnhance/1802/r08.typ

   $sqrt(5)$ in the first quadrant along the line $y = 2 x$; at time
   $t = 0$ it is at the origin.
 / 1a: Write down the vector-valued function $bf(A) (t)$ for the arrow at time $t$.
+  (Clarification: this vector starts from the hunter's location, points towards the rabbit, and has length $1$.)
-/ 1b: The hunter shoots and misses when closest to the rabbit; when does that happen?
+/ 1b: The hunter shoots and (thankfully) misses when closest to the rabbit; when does that happen?
 / 2: Remember the product rule for the derivative:
   $(f (t) g (t))' = f' (t) g (t) + f (t) g' (t)$.
   Let $bf(a) (t) , bf(b) (t) in bb(R)^3$ be two vector-valued functions of $t$.